Unidata/netcdf-java/README.md

 To build netCDF-java from this repository, follow [this tutorial](https://docs.unidata.ucar.edu/netcdf-java/5.0/userguide/building_from_source.html).

 To use the netCDF-Java library as a dependency using maven or gradle, follow [these instructions](https://docs.unidata.ucar.edu/netcdf-java/5.0/userguide/using_netcdf_java_artifacts.html).

+## Previous releases

+Prior to `v5.0.0`, the netCDF-Java/CDM library and the THREDDS Data Server (TDS) have been built and released together.
+Starting with version 5, these two packages have been decoupled, allowing new features or bug fixes to be implemented in each package separately, and released independently.
+Releases prior to `v5.0.0` were managed at <https://github.com/unidata/thredds>, which holds the combined code based used by `v4.6` and earlier.